chicbass/chicbass.github.io/aem_ex_3.md

 >32
->What la the role of an AFM Implementer in a typical AFM Screens project?
+>What is the role of an AEM Implementer in a typical AEM Screens project?

 1. System Administrator
 2. Experience Author
 3. **Developer**

 >33
->For which use case is the AFM Desktop app the preferred solution?
+>For which use case is the AEM Desktop app the preferred solution?

 1. **Share DAM assets with users who have access to DAM**
 2. Share DAM assets with users who do not have access to DAM